raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 notifications to the client (or clients) that have subscribed to that particular notification.

+## TCP Delayed Acknowledgement Considerations

+\[Need to put back the text explaining the problem here.\]

+Because unidirectional DSO messages do not generate an immediate response from the responder, if there is no other traffic flowing from the responder to the initiator, this can result in a 200 ms delay before the TCP acknowledgment is sent to the initiator {{NagleDA}}.
+If the initiator has another message pending, but has not yet filled its output buffer, this can delay the delivery of that message by more than 200 ms.  In many cases, this will make no difference.
+However, implementors should be aware of this issue.
+Some operating systems offer ways to disable the 200 ms TCP acknowledgment delay; this may be useful for relatively low-traffic sessions, or sessions with bursty traffic flows.

 # IANA Considerations

 ## DSO OPCODE Registration

-The IANA is requested to record the value ([TBA1] tentatively) 6 for the DSO OPCODE in the DNS OPCODE Registry.
+The IANA is requested to record the value \[TBA1\] (tentatively 6) for the DSO OPCODE in the DNS OPCODE Registry.
 DSO stands for DNS Stateful Operations.

 ## DSO RCODE Registration

-The IANA is requested to record the value ([TBA2] tentatively) 11 for the DSOTYPENI error code in the DNS RCODE Registry.
+The IANA is requested to record the value \[TBA2\] (tentatively 11) for the DSOTYPENI error code in the DNS RCODE Registry.
 The DSOTYPENI error code ("DSO-TYPE Not Implemented") indicates that the receiver does implement DNS Stateful Operations, but does not implement